Pylons/pyramid_cookbook/pylons/launch.rst

-The "use=" line tells which Python callable to load. "egg:" says to look up a Python object by entry point. "akhet_demo" is the name of the Python distribution to look in, and "main" is the entry point.
+The "use=" line tells which Python callable to load. "egg:" says to look up a Python object by entry point. "akhet_demo" is the name of the Python distribution to look in (the Pyramid application), and "main" is the entry point.
 The launcher calls ``pkg_resources.require("akhet_demo#main")`` in Setuptools, and Setuptools returns the Python object.
 Entry points are defined in the distribution's setup.py, and the installer writes them to an entry points file.
 Here's the